sdyy6211/Clustering_algorithm_visualization/README.md

 |:--:|
 | *Figure2.
 Gaussian Mixture Model* |

 In GMM, 4 Gaussian distributions are initialized and they moved their means and changed their shapes to fit the dataset.
-The position of distributions is determined by the means and the shape of the distributions is determined by the covariance matrix.
+The position of a distribution is determined by the its means and the shape of the distribution is determined by its covariance matrix.

 ![](https://github.com/sdyy6211/clustering_examples/blob/main/animation/hierarchical_clustering_.gif?raw=true)
 |:--:|